Art Garfunkel: Personal life

 Garfunkel married Linda Marie Grossman (b.
 1944), an architect, in Nashville on October 1, 1972, and they divorced in 1975.
-He has claimed that not only did he not love her, he didn't even like her much.
+He has claimed that not only did he not love her, he did not even like her much.

-He was romantically involved with actress and photographer Laurie Bird from March 1974 until her suicide in 1979.
+He was romantically involved with actress and photographer Laurie Bird from March 1974 until her suicide in 1979 from an overdose of Valium in the New York apartment they shared.
+Garfunkel was deeply affected by her death, and said: "She was beautiful, in a lonesome, haunted way, and I adored her.
+But I wasn't ready for marriage and she was not very comfortable being Laurie.
+She wasn't happy with herself.
+Her mother committed suicide at 26, and so did she."

 In late 1985, Garfunkel met former model Kathryn (Kim) Cermak (b.
 1958; Czech spelling Čermák) while shooting Good to Go.
-They married on September 18, 1988, and have two sons: James, born December 15, 1990, and Beau, born October 5, 2005, via a surrogate mother.
-As of 2021, James Garfunkel is also a singer.
-He adopted the stage name Art Garfunkel Jr and released a German-language tribute album with Simon & Garfunkel's greatest hits.
+They married on September 18, 1988, and have two sons born in 1990 and 2005, via surrogate mother.
+Arthur Jr. is also a singer, and released two German-language tribute albums with Simon & Garfunkel's greatest hits.
+Garfunkel and his namesake collaborated on "Father and Son" in 2024; "My dad chose more of the songs from the 1940s," the younger singer explained, "and I was more of the 1980s selection.
+The 'Father and Son' recording was my suggestion, and my father did a great job with it."

-Garfunkel senior has undertaken several long walks in his lifetime, writing poetry along the way.
+Garfunkel has undertaken several long walks in his lifetime, writing poetry along the way.
 In the early 1980s, he walked across Japan in a number of weeks.
 From 1983 to 1997, Garfunkel walked across the United States, taking 40 excursions to complete the route from New York City to the Pacific coast of Oregon.
-In May 1998, Garfunkel launched an installment walk across Europe, from a start in Ireland to his final stop in Istanbul in 2015.
+In May 1998, Garfunkel launched an instalment walk across Europe, from a start in Ireland to his final stop in Istanbul in 2015.

 Despite being a native New Yorker, Garfunkel is a lifelong Philadelphia Phillies fan, having written on his website: "I never followed the crowd.
-So as a Queens kid, I didn't want to be a Dodger, Yankee, or Giant fan.
+So as a Queens kid, I didn't want to be a Dodger, a Yankee, or Giant fan.
 One day when I was 8 I went to Ebbets Field and saw the Phillies with their red pinstripes, Robin Roberts, Pudinhead Jones.
 Somehow this was for me.
 The rest is loyalty.
 Decades of pain."

-Garfunkel has said his all-time favorite pop song was The Beatles' "Here, There and Everywhere" and his all-time favorite album was Rumours by Fleetwood Mac.
-When asked about his musical preferences, he answered, "I have a very sure-footed sense of what I like, and exactly how much I like it.
-Give me two listenings of a song, and I can tell you exactly how it sits with me...
-I know my musical taste.
-I know my ears, I know what I respond to."